rgmelvin/beargrease-by-cabrillo/README.md

 ## About the Author

 I’m **Richard (Rich) G. Melvin**, founder of Cabrillo!
 Labs.
-I hold a Ph.D. in Biochemistry and Molecular Genetics from UNSW, and I’m self-taught in systems programming, smart contracts, and decentralized infrastructure.
+I hold a Ph.D. in Biochemistry and Molecular Genetics from the University of New South Wales, and I’m self-taught in systems programming, smart contracts, and decentralized infrastructure.
 Beargrease reflects my goal of building serious, approachable tools that help researchers and developers own their work in Web3.

 ---